JavascriptLearner815/oss-enterprise/CODE_OF_CONDUCT.md

 - Communicating in a friendly manner
 - Focusing on the project
 - Creating issues and pull requests
-- Showing empathy towards other contributors
+- Showing empathy toward other contributors
+- Reminding others of these guidelines and other rules
 ## Unacceptable Behavior
 - Harassment of others whether in public or private for any reason
 - Sexual images or language and unwelcome sexual attention/advances